TrackPolitics logoTrackPolitics

 Financial Interests

-Declares four financial interests: two miscellaneous entries; a family member employed; and gifts, benefits and hospitality from UK sources.
+Four declared financial interests: two miscellaneous entries; one related to a family member's employment; one related to gifts, benefits and hospitality from UK sources.

 Generated 21 February 2026